Route public URLs for submits and redirects

 A CMS front controller must not answer POSTs meant for /form-submit.

-2. Copy the WCKD block (form-submit, thank-you, not-sent, and package paths as shown there).
+2. Copy the WCKD block (form-submit, thank-you, not-sent, and package routes as shown there).

 3. Paste that block above the WordPress rewrite block so WordPress does not swallow /form-submit.